sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 ### Q: What are the typical closing costs when buying property in Los Cabos?
 A: Los Cabos closing costs range from 4-9% of the property value, depending on the price range.
 Properties under $500K typically see 6-9%, while luxury properties over $3M can be as low as 4%.
 This is significantly higher than US (2-3%) or Canadian (1.5-2.5%) closing costs due to Mexico's unique legal requirements.

-<h3><a href="/how-fideicomiso-works-mexico/">Q: What is a fideicomiso and how much does it cost?</a></h3>
+### Q: What is a fideicomiso and how much does it cost?
-A: A <a href="/history-of-fideicomiso-mexico-property-law/">fideicomiso</a> is a bank trust required for foreign buyers purchasing property within 50km of the coast or 100km of international borders.
+A: A <a href="/how-fideicomiso-works-mexico/">fideicomiso</a> is a bank trust required for foreign buyers... is a bank trust required for foreign buyers purchasing property within 50km of the coast or 100km of international borders.
 Setup costs approximately $600 (MXN $12,000), with an annual maintenance fee of $600.
 This allows foreigners to legally own beachfront property in Mexico.

 ### Q: Are Los Cabos closing costs tax deductible?
 A: Yes!
 All closing costs become tax deductible when you sell the property, reducing your capital gains tax dollar-for-dollar.
 This can save thousands in taxes and significantly improves the investment math.